Several Trade off Features of Quantum Steering in Distributed Scenario: Trade off relations in steering inequalities

 Using Eq.(\ref{s3}) for each of the three reduced states $\rho_{AB}$, $\rho_{BC}$ and $\rho_{AC}$, in \cite{fei} author has derived the monogamy relation for maximal Bell-CHSH violation:

-This in turn implies the monogamy relation for $2$ setting steering inequality(Eq.(\ref{s1})). \end{proof} Now if one considers 3 settings per site scenario, there exists a class of local realistic inequalities\cite{CollinsGisin04} inequivalent to the Bell-CHSH, which do not satisfy any monogamy relation.
+This in turn implies the monogamy relation for $2$ setting steering inequality(Eq.(\ref{s1})). \end{proof} A change in the number of measurement settings create a drastic change in Bell CHSH scenario.
+States which are Bell nonlocal under 3 measurement settings do not violate a Bell inequality with two measurement settings.
+Hence, we probe below the trade off relations in the steering scenario beyond two measurement settings.
+Now if one considers 3 settings per site scenario, there exists a class of local realistic inequalities\cite{CollinsGisin04} inequivalent to the Bell-CHSH, which do not satisfy any monogamy relation.
 A pertinent question at this point one can ask is whether 3 setting steering inequalities of the form Eq.(\ref{steering 3}) abide by any monogamy relation or not.
-It is quite interesting to find that if the $3$ setting bipartite steering inequality is considered, a more stringent monogamy relation is obtained: \\ \begin{theorem}: For tripartite state $\rho_{ABC}$, shared between Alice, Bob and Charlie, the maximal violation of $3$ settings steering inequality(Eq.(\ref{steering 3})) by the pairwise bipartite reduced states satisfies the following trade-off relation:
+Interestingly we find that if the $3$ setting bipartite steering inequality is considered, a more stringent monogamy relation is obtained: \\ \begin{theorem}: For tripartite state $\rho_{ABC}$, shared between Alice, Bob and Charlie, the maximal violation of $3$ settings steering inequality(Eq.(\ref{steering 3})) by the pairwise bipartite reduced states satisfies the following trade-off relation:

 \end{theorem} For pure state this trade off relation is strict.
 But for mixed state it is not srtict. \begin{proof}

 Case 1:

 For any bipartite reduced state $\rho_{AB}$ of a pure state $|\psi\rangle_{ABC}$,